Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Introduction

-Recent efforts have examined MAS-level security such as cooperation resilience~\cite{huang2025on}, communication integrity~\cite{he2025redteamingllmmultiagentsystems}, and hallucination safety~\cite{yu2024netsafeexploringtopologicalsafety}.
-Nevertheless, effective attack frameworks for evaluating MAS security remain largely underexplored.
-The few existing attack studies are largely restricted to narrow scenarios, typically falling into two extremes: \textit{simplistic attacks with limited impact} or \textit{overly strong adversary assumptions for high-impact outcomes}.
-Specifically, most efforts remain limited to narrow objectives such as prompt extraction~\cite{wang2025ipleakageattackstargeting, sternak2025automatingpromptleakageattacks}, hallucination induction~\cite{10.5555/3766078.3766269}, malicious-link clicking~\cite{kong2025webfraudattacksllmdriven}, or transient denial-of-service~\cite{gao2024denialofservicepoisoningattackslarge}, which provide limited insights into system-level vulnerabilities.
-With the increasing sophistication of MAS, higher-value targets such as file system manipulation and terminal command execution have emerged, yet these are harder to compromise: core agents managing critical resources typically enforce strict security measures (e.g., identity authentication and whitelisted communication), and rarely interact directly with external entities.
+Although recent works have begun to explore security issues in MASs~\cite{huang2025on,he2025redteamingllmmultiagentsystems,yu2024netsafeexploringtopologicalsafety}, effective attack frameworks for systematically evaluating MAS security remain largely underexplored.
+The few existing attack studies are largely restricted to narrow scenarios, typically falling into two extremes. (i) \textit{Simplistic attacks with limited impact}: most recent works remain limited to narrow objectives such as prompt extraction~\cite{wang2025ipleakageattackstargeting, sternak2025automatingpromptleakageattacks}, hallucination induction~\cite{10.5555/3766078.3766269}, malicious-link clicking~\cite{kong2025webfraudattacksllmdriven}, or transient denial-of-service~\cite{gao2024denialofservicepoisoningattackslarge}, which provide limited insights into system-level vulnerabilities. (ii) \textit{Overly strong adversary assumptions for high-impact outcomes}: with the increasing sophistication of MAS, higher-value targets such as file system manipulation and terminal command execution have emerged, yet these are harder to compromise because core agents managing critical resources rarely interact directly with external entities and typically enforce strict security measures (e.g., identity authentication and whitelisted communication).
 Consequently, the attack surface for these higher-impact attacks is narrow, compelling adversaries to adopt intrusive and often unrealistic assumptions such as agent impersonation~\cite{wang2025gsafeguardtopologyguidedsecuritylens}, communication hijacking~\cite{he2025redteamingllmmultiagentsystems}, or memory access~\cite{dong2025practicalmemoryinjectionattack, chen2024agentpoisonredteamingllmagents, wang-etal-2025-unveiling-privacy}, which are seldom feasible in practical settings.